-Many multicast protocols have been proposed to address the challenge of the frequent topology changes in mobile ad hoc networks [7].
-Many well-known multicast routing protocols have been developed, including Multicast extensions to open shortest-path first (MOSPF) [8] and Core Based Tree (CBT) [9].
+Many multicast protocols have been proposed to address the challenge of the frequent topology changes in mobile ad hoc networks [9].
+Many well-known multicast routing protocols have been developed, including multicast extensions to open shortest-path first (MOSPF) [10], protocol independent multicast (PIM) [11], and core based tree (CBT) [12].
+The typical source-tree routing algorithm applies the shortest path tree (SPT) algorithm and separates multicast trees needed to be computed, one for each sender.
 Most of the algorithms are based on the single copy model in MANETs.
 Our method is shortest-path tree based in both single or multiple copy.

 There has been recent work which considers multicast in DTNs.
-In [10], Zhao, Ammar, and Zegura propose new semantic models for DTN multicast, in which one single node holds all destinations and delivery to each destination at contacts through movement [11] studies multicast in DTNs from the social network perspective.
+In [13], Zhao, Ammar, and Zegura propose new semantic models for DTN multicast and develop several multicast routing algorithms with different routing strategies that allow users to explicitly specify temporal constraints on group membership and message delivery.
+[14] studies multicast in DTNs from the social network perspective.
 Gao et al. develop a single copy model where the forwarding metric is based on the social network perspective.
-In [12], Lee et al. propose RelayCast, a routing scheme that extends the two-hop relay algorithm in the multicast scenario to improve the throughput bound of wireless multicast in DTNs.
+Yang and Chuah [15] present a ferry based interdomain multicast delivery scheme, where a ferry is used to deliver multicast messages across groups that are partitioned.
+In [16], Lee et al. propose RelayCast, a routing scheme that extends the two-hop relay algorithm in the multicast scenario to improve the throughput bound of wireless multicast in DTNs.
+In [17], Wu and Wang provide a nonreplication multicasting scheme in DTNs while keeping the number of forwardings low, which is based on a dynamic multicast tree where each leaf node corresponds to a destination.
+Each tree branch is generated at a contact based on the compare-split rule.

-To control the number of forwardings, [13] employs some nodes with desirable patterns as message ferries, and opportunistic forwarding algorithms that analyze the performance of mobility-assisted schemes, theoretically.
-The delegation forwarding algorithm [5] provides a unified approach to mobility-based metrics, which selects forwarding nodes based on the delivery likelihood.
-Delegation forwarding assumes no regularity of movement patterns, therefore its approach is naturally more probabilistic in nature.
-[14] is an extension of the DF algorithm.
+The basic idea of Epidemic routing [18] in DTNs is to select all nodes in the network as relays.
+To control the number of forwardings, [19] employs some nodes with desirable patterns as message ferries, and opportunistic forwarding algorithms that analyze the performance of mobility-assisted schemes, theoretically.
+Some works make efforts in improving data forwarding performance by either determining the data delivery likelihood or spraying data [20] to relays waiting for contacts with destinations.
+The delegation forwarding algorithm [7] provides a unified approach to mobility-based metrics, which selects forwarding nodes based on the delivery likelihood.
+In contrast to DTNs, where mobility can be predicted or future information is known [21], [22], DF assumes no regularity of movement patterns, therefore its approach is naturally more probabilistic in nature.
+[23] is an extension of the DF algorithm.
 Based on DF, Chen et al. insert a probability p into the algorithm, which means it will not always forward the message to a higher quality node.
+This algorithm can further reduce the cost.